ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

 Standard ROS messages also include `std_msgs/String` messages.
 In many applications, it is not necessary to republish the entire annotated image; instead, only the classes present in the robot's view are needed.
 The following example demonstrates how to use `std_msgs/String` messages to republish the detected classes on the `/ultralytics/detection/classes` topic.
 These messages are more lightweight and provide essential information, making them valuable for various applications.

 #### Example Use Case
 Consider a warehouse robot equipped with a camera and object detection model.
 Instead of sending large annotated images over the network, the robot can publish a list of detected classes as `std_msgs/String` messages.
-For instance, when the robot detects objects like "box" "pallet" and "forklift" it publishes these classes to the `/ultralytics/detection/classes` topic.
+For instance, when the robot detects objects like "box", "pallet" and "forklift" it publishes these classes to the `/ultralytics/detection/classes` topic.
 This information can then be used by a central monitoring system to track the inventory in real-time, optimize the robot's path planning to avoid obstacles, or trigger specific actions such as picking up a detected box.
 This approach reduces the bandwidth required for communication and focuses on transmitting critical data.

 !!!
 Example "Usage"